Travel & Field Programs

 October 1-6, 2026

 Explore the foundational institutions of American paleontology on a curated multi-day field trip through Connecticut, Massachusetts, and New York.
-From the historic halls of Yale Peabody Museum to the collections at Beneski Museum of Natural History, and from iconic in-situ tracksites like Dinosaur State Park to the world-renowned American Museum of Natural History, this immersive experience connects participants to the people, places, and discoveries that shaped dinosaur science in North America.
+From the historic halls of Yale Peabody Museum to the collections at Beneski Museum of Natural History, in-situ dinosaur tracksites like Dinosaur State Park and the world-renowned American Museum of Natural History, this immersive experience connects participants to the people, places, and discoveries that shaped dinosaur science in North America.

 Participants will engage with historic collections, explore dinosaur tracks preserved exactly where they were made, and gain insight into both early discoveries and modern paleontological research which links bones, tracks, and landscapes into a deeper understanding of prehistoric life.

-This trip will be led by Erin LaCount and is designed as a small-group, high-engagement experience for adult learners and enthusiasts.
+This trip will be co-led by paleontologist Dr. Lou Taylor and Dino Ridge Education Programs Director Erin LaCount.
+It is designed as a small-group, high-engagement experience for adult learners and enthusiasts.

 Trip is limited to 10–13 participants.